 Is the sudden surge of interest in automation a sign that we are on the cusp of major change, or is it another fad which will blow over, leaving everything pretty much unchanged?
 There are some good reasons for thinking it’s more the former than the latter, but we can’t know for sure.
 This is partly an argument that people slip too easily into the less threatening assumption, but perhaps more importantly is about the need to plan for uncertainty rather than assuming it away.

 Martin Bryant – Medium

 The desire to close the gap between policy and delivery is not exactly a new one.
 This post is both an account of what happens when a policy lead is embedded in a delivery team and an argument that moving towards a ‘one team’ approach gets better and cheaper results.
-Whether describing the starting point is government being an ‘inexperienced customer’ is arguable, as is the assertion that only delivery people understand user needs, but that doesn’t stop the trajectory being an important one.
+Whether it’s helpful to describe the starting point as government being an ‘inexperienced customer’ is arguable, as is the assertion that only delivery people understand user needs, but that doesn’t stop the trajectory being an important one.

 James Reeve – Skills Funding Agency

 The word ‘bureaucrat’ was once a descriptive term, it is now a word used primarily as abuse.
 ‘Hierarchy’ – one of the characteristics of bureaucracy – gets a similarly poor press.
 Confucius, who was a hierarchical bureaucrat has done rather better, but at the price of having his name largely decoupled from what he thought.
 A group of philosophers attempt to rescue the high calling of hierarchy and bureaucracy as critical elements of a modern state, though find it easier to do that for an ideal form of hierarchy than one visible in the real world.